 Apart from refinancing, there is also a variety of generous enough programs for medical residents and doctors to benefit from.
 To know more, read our article on repayment options for health professionals. (need to link here)

-Well, it would depend on a variety of factors like the amount of debt refinanced, the loan term and the difference between your old and new student loan interest rates.
-But in general—particularly for high loan balances - even a small reduction in interest rate can translate to significant savings.
+Well, it would depend on a variety of factors like the amount of debt refinanced, the loan term, and the difference between your old and new student loan interest rates.
+Commonly, even borrowers with high loan balance with small interest rate reduction can have significant savings.

 There’s often a lingering perception that federal student loans offer better and lower interest rates out there, but when it comes to borrowing for medical school, that isn’t always the case.
 Most medical school borrowers utilize a combination of Federal Direct Unsubsidized Loans and Direct PLUS Loans to pay for degree programs (PLUS loan borrowers pay a hefty origination fee as well).